Finding the Best Places to Retire Since 2006!

 Public Library: Yes, and it is in a beautiful building.

 College Educated: 33%

 Is Texas Considered Tax Friendly for Retirement?
 Yes

 Cons: The tornado risk is 276% higher than the national average.

-Notes: The city has grown by 11% in the last decade and is racially diverse.
+Notes: The city has grown by 6% during the last decade and is racially diverse.
 Lake Lewisville attracts water lovers from around Dallas.

 With a name based on a word used by Caddo Indians meaning "friends," Texas is the second biggest state by population in the country.
 It is estimated that 70% of residents live within 200 miles of Austin, the capital city.

 Houston is the largest city, while Dallas-Fort Worth is the largest metropolitan area.
 Connecticut and Delaware could fit inside Texas' largest county - Brewster.
 The state is larger than all of New York, New England and Ohio combined.